Spencer Steer Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Braves pitching staff ranks 24th in the league.

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.73).
+- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.92).

-- The Braves allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- Braves pitchers combine to surrender 10 home runs (0.8 per game), the ninth-fewest in baseball.

+- The Braves are sending Strider (1-0) to the mound to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.